 Dynamic pricing — the once elusive term that has recently become one of the campground industry’s hottest topics — is much less mysterious than you may think.
-Hotels, airlines, restaurants, and other hospitality sectors have capitalized on demand-based and time-specific pricing for years.
-While our industry at large lags behind, Campspot makes it easy to test and explore the many bottom line benefits of using dynamic pricing at your own pace with minimal training, time, and effort.
+Hotels, airlines, restaurants, and other hospitality sectors have capitalized on demand-based and time-specific pricing for years, including major companies such as Orbitz and Uber.
+While the outdoor hospitality industry at large lags behind, Campspot makes it easy to test and explore the many bottom line benefits of using dynamic pricing at your own pace with minimal training, time, and effort.
 First, let’s define and demystify this term.

 Define & Demystify

 Dynamic pricing is the strategy of adjusting the selling price of something based on demand, preferences, and time.
 At its core, the goal of dynamic pricing for campground owners is to maximize the amount you could charge for any given site on any given day based on the current supply and demand.
 Odds are, you are already taking advantage of a simple version of this strategy without even knowing it.
 Next, we will debunk some common myths about dynamic pricing.

 Myth: I’ve never used dynamic pricing before at my campground.

 Truth: Most parks already use dynamic pricing without realizing it.

 Do you offer different rates for holidays, during your high and low seasons, or over weekends versus weekdays?
 If so, you’re using dynamic pricing.
 With Campspot’s dynamic pricing engine, you can take your strategy to the next level by adjusting pricing based on your real-time occupancy and how far in advance guests are booking.
 This ensures that you’re getting the most value out of each and every site you offer.